Tube (structure): History

 By 1963, a new structural system of framed tubes had appeared in skyscraper design and construction.
 Fazlur Rahman Khan, a structural engineer from Bangladesh (then called East Pakistan) who worked at Skidmore, Owings & Merrill, defined the framed tube structure as "a three dimensional space structure composed of three, four, or possibly more frames, braced frames, or shear walls, joined at or near their edges to form a vertical tube-like structural system capable of resisting lateral forces in any direction by cantilevering from the foundation."
 Closely spaced interconnected exterior columns form the tube.
 Lateral or horizontal loads (wind, seismic, impact) are supported by the structure as a whole.
 About half the exterior surface is available for windows.
 Framed tubes require fewer interior columns, and so allow more usable floor space.
 Where larger openings like garage doors are needed, the tube frame must be interrupted, with transfer girders used to maintain structural integrity.

 Khan's tube concept was inspired by his hometown in Dhaka, Bangladesh.
 His hometown did not have any buildings taller than three stories.
 He also did not see his first skyscraper in person until the age of 21 years old, and he had not stepped inside a mid-rise building until he moved to the United States for graduate school.
 Despite this, the environment of his hometown in Dhaka later influenced his tube building concept, which was inspired by the bamboo that sprouted around Dhaka.
 He found that a hollow tube, like the bamboo in Dhaka, lent a high-rise vertical durability.

-The first building to apply the tube-frame construction was the DeWitt-Chestnut Apartment Building which Khan designed and which was finished in Chicago by 1963.
-This laid the foundations for the tube structural design of many later skyscrapers, including his own John Hancock Center and Willis Tower, and the construction of the World Trade Center, the Petronas Towers, the Jin Mao Building, and most other tall skyscrapers since the 1960s, including the world's tallest building as of 2020, the Burj Khalifa.
+The first building to apply the tube-frame construction was the DeWitt-Chestnut Apartment Building which was designed by Khan and finished in Chicago by 1963.
+This laid the foundations for the tube structural design of many later skyscrapers, including his own John Hancock Center and Sears Tower, and the construction of the World Trade Center, the Petronas Towers, and the Jin Mao Building.
+This also applies to most other tall skyscrapers since the 1960s, including the world's tallest building as of 2020, the Burj Khalifa.